-• Code of practice certificate, irrigation system evaluation, commissioning reports, maps, system design (rates and pressures) and nozzle charts.
+Code of practice certificate, irrigation system evaluation, commissioning reports, maps, system design (rates and pressures) and nozzle charts.

-Target 2 - Existing irrigation systems are maintained, calibrated, and operated to apply irrigation water at the optimal efficiency.
+Target 2 - The performance of irrigation systems is assessed annually, and irrigation systems are maintained and operated to apply irrigation water at their optimal efficiency.

-- Complete a bucket test every year, or check the pressure and flow rates of your system regularly - Regularly check your irrigators such as a winter service, unblocking and replacing nozzles and pressure regulators, cleaning out sand traps and re-aligning your pivot to make sure the gun turns on and off when it needs to. - Make sure you are irrigating the land and not the road or tracks, watering the road is not only a waste of water but can create safety risk for motorist.
+- Complete a bucket test every year, or check the pressure and flow rates of your system regularly - Regularly check your irrigators such as a winter service, unblocking and replacing nozzles and pressure regulators, cleaning out sand traps and re-aligning your pivot to make sure the gun turns on and off when it needs to. - Make sure you are irrigating the land and not the road or tracks, watering the road is not only a waste of water but can create safety risks for motorists.

-- Bucket/uniformity test results. - DIY Maintenance records (e.g. Irrigation NZ Checklist) - Keep records and invoices of maintenance you do on your system. - Winter servicing invoice. - Events log (e.g. noted water irrigating road/leaky seal and what you did to fix it).
-If a complaint has been received, proof the issue has been addressed.
+- Bucket/uniformity test results. - DIY Maintenance records (e.g. Irrigation NZ Checklist) - Keep records and invoices of maintenance you do on your system. - □ Winter servicing invoice. - Events log (e.g. noted water irrigating road/leaky seal and what you did to fix it).
+If a complaint has been received, prove the issue has been addressed.